 - a.
-Shoes with cleats longer than 0,5 inch (1,25 cm), sharpened or pointed in any way or made of any metallic material. - b.
+Shoes with cleats longer than 0.5 inch (1,25 cm), sharpened or pointed in any way or made of any metallic material. - b.
 Any kind of shoulder pads, helmets or head wear (caps, hoods, bandannas, headbands or similar). - c.
 Any kind of protectors which endanger other players (e.g. sharp-edged knee braces). - d.
-Glasses not medically prescribed or not made out of non-breaking material. - e.
+All kinds of glasses and frames made from breakable material which could splinter.
+NOTE: Certified sport glasses made of synthetic material under standard specifications are available. - e.
 Jewelry shall be removed or covered up completely. - f.
 Uniform attachments like towels or hand warmers. - g.
 Adhesive material, paint, grease or any other slippery substance applied to equipment or to a player's person, clothing or attachment that affects the ball or an opponent. - h.
-Any electronic, mechanical or other signal devices for the purpose of communicating with a coach.
+Any electronic, mechanical or other signal devices for the purpose of communicating with a coach or other person.

 ARTICLE 4.
-Coaches Certification
+Team Certification

-Before the game the Head Coach shall give a roster to the Referee and certify that all players have the mandatory equipment and have been informed what constitutes illegal equipment.
+Before the game each team shall give a roster to the Referee and certify that all players have the mandatory equipment and have been informed what constitutes illegal equipment.